mzq11302/metaheuristic-algorithms/README.md

 # metaheuristic-algorithms
-Performance assessment and exhaustive listing of 500+ nature-inspired metaheuristic algorithms
+Paper: Performance assessment and exhaustive listing of 500+ nature-inspired metaheuristic algorithms

 Our paper has been revised and resubmitted to swarm and evolutionary computation.